 On July 2, 2014, the Company's stockholders approved the 2014 Stock Option and Incentive Plan (the "2014 Stock Option Plan"), which became effective upon the completion of the IPO.
-The 2014 Stock Option Plan provides for the grant of restricted stock awards, incentive stock options and non-statutory stock options.
+The 2014 Stock Option Plan provides for the grant of restricted stock awards, incentive stock options, non-statutory stock options, among others.
 The 2014 Stock Option Plan replaced the Company's 2011 Stock Option and Grant Plan (the "2011 Stock Option Plan").
 The Company will grant no further stock options or other awards under the 2011 Stock Option Plan.
 Any options or awards outstanding under the 2011 Stock Option Plan remained outstanding and effective.
-As of September 30, 2014, the total number of shares reserved under all equity plans is 3,505,868, and the Company had 1,692,835 shares available for future issuance under such plans.
+As of March 31, 2015, the total number of shares reserved under all equity plans is 4,240,053 and the Company had 1,459,354 shares available for future issuance under such plans.

 The 2014 Stock Option Plan provides for an annual increase, to be added on the first day of each fiscal year, by up to 4% of the Company's issued and outstanding shares of common stock on the immediately preceding December 31.
+On January 1, 2015, 773,779 shares of common stock, representing 3% of the Company's issued and outstanding shares of common stock as of December 31, 2014, were added to the 2014 Stock Option Plan.
+Such shares are included in the equity plan totals specified in the paragraph above.